Soft-Contact/resto/specs/resto_json_api_technical_description.md

 All amounts are represented by cents (integer) and quantities in 1/1000 parts (integer).

 All dates and times are represented using [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
-All dates and times exported are local timestamps without time zone.

 Both request and response messages might get additional (optional) parameters in the future.